-After all, nowhere in America is finishing fourth considered any sort of success.
+After all, in most sports finishing fourth isn’t considered any sort of success.
 That it is a lofty aspiration for many an English soccer club, and a critical bare minimum for several of them, takes some figuring out.

 So what’s the deal with the top four?